wppotter/potter-kit/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 Import Potter themes demo content, widgets and theme settings with just one click.
+Create and publish Elementor Blocks in defind places of the website.

 == Description ==

 Import <a href="https://pottertheme.com" target="_blank" rel="nofollow">Potter Theme</a> official themes demo content, widgets and theme settings with just one click.

+<b>New Feature: </b> Create and publish Elementor Blocks in the defined places of the website.

+Elementor Blocks is a simple yet powerful feature plugin that allows you to create a layout with Elementor and set it as

+* Before header
+* After header
+* Before Footer
+* After footer
+* After Post content
+* Custom Position (Place any where Via short code)

+This is a simple custom post type with option to publish the Elementor Content in specific places and spacific pages of your choice.

+= Pick Display Locations =

+Want to display a custom block template only on the homepage or on the blog archive page or on the entire website?
+Well, this feature allows choosing a specific target location to display the block.

+= Add Elementor Blocks Anywhere =

+Apart from the defined locations, you can design custom templates with Elementor and set it at any place on the website with a shortcode.

 Get [free support](https://pottertheme.com/support/)